browserengineering/book/book/chrome.md

         self.chrome = Chrome(self)
 ```

-Much like tabs, the browser chrome is going to generate a display list
+The browser chrome generates a display list just like a tab.
+However, unlike
-and then draw it to the canvas.
-However, unlike tabs, this display
-list will always be drawn at the top of the window and won't be
+tabs, this display list will always be drawn at the top of the window and won't
-scrolled:
+be scrolled:

 ``` {.python}
 class Browser: